nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `DoConnek Pro` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Delete a patient from the records**

 **MSS**

-1. User requests to list persons
+1. User requests to list some patients.
-2. System shows a list of persons
+2. System shows a list of patients.
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific patient in the list.
-4. System deletes the person
+4. System deletes the patient.

     Use case ends.